Current Gallery: Victorian & Edwardian / victorianedwardian200

 About the Costume

 This Victorian gown was probably designed for the 1991 production American Friends, where Connie Booth wore it as Miss Caroline Hartley.
-The dress went on to be worn twice in 1997, first on Honeysuckle Weeks as Millie Forester in Rag Nymph and then on an extra in Washington Square.
+The dress went on to be worn twice in 1997, first on Honeysuckle Weeks as Millie in Rag Nymph and then on an extra in Washington Square.
 The velvet ribbon around the neckline and the velvet around the sleeves was removed for use in He Knew He Was Right in 2004 when Amy Marston wore it as Priscilla Stanbury.

 This Victorian gown was probably designed for the 1991 production American Friends, where Connie Booth wore it as Miss Caroline Hartley.
-The dress went on to be worn twice in 1997, first on Honeysuckle Weeks as Millie Forester in Rag Nymph and then on an extra in Washington Square.
+The dress went on to be worn twice in 1997, first on Honeysuckle Weeks as Millie in Rag Nymph and then on an extra in Washington Square.
 The velvet ribbon around the neckline and the velvet around the sleeves was removed for use in He Knew He Was Right in 2004 when Amy Marston wore it as Priscilla Stanbury.

 Credits